 During his first year in business, someone advised Joe to apply for a job as a Personal Training Instructor at Branford Hall Career Institute.

 He started teaching part-time and shortly got promoted to direct the department, while trying to grow an on-site personal training business.
 Branford Hall was a great experience for Joe.
 It gave him HUGE respect for what teachers do day in and day out, year after year.
-He learned a lot about communicating a message, instructing people double (and even triple his own age) and personal development.
-But the three best parts of that job ended up being three people:
+He learned a lot about communicating a message, instructing people double (and even triple his own age) personal development and found his first employee, Aaron Granahan who is now the General manager as well as Sue Adams who is still crushing it as a coach!

 After a year and a half at Branford Hall, he hit a crossroad.
 Joe felt there was no more room for personal or professional growth and he knew something had to change for his business or else it wouldn’t survive.
 Joe attended a seminar in Kentucky and heard a quote that changed his life.
 Pat Risgby, one of Joe’s mentors, reminded him: You don’t know your limits.
 Whatever limits you see are self-imposed.
 You can’t fail if you learn from the situation.
 Something clicked.
 In that moment he decided to open his first location in South Windsor.
 The next week Joe signed a lease to start in two months.